ChimpGamer/NetworkManagerTickets/README.md

 <h1 align="center">Ticket<i>System</i></h1>

+> [!NOTE]
+> This web interface only works with NetworkManager 2.16.9 or newer!

 ## Requirements
 1. PHP 8.2 or 8.3
 2. Nginx, Apache or some other web server software that supports php.
 Nginx is the favorite here!